 In a recent standard interpretation, OSHA concluded that soft tissue management (massage) is first aid for record-keeping purposes.
-OSHA noted that the record-keeping regulations do not include special rules for recording injuries and soft tissue diseases and, therefore, the determination of whether to record such injuries is the same analysis as any other injury or illness, that is, for OSHA registration purposes, “first aid includes the following items.
-This is a complete list of all the treatments that OSHA considers first aid.
+The record-keeping regulations do not include special rules for recording injuries and soft tissue diseases, so the determination of whether to record such injuries is the same analysis as any other injury or illness.
+According to OSHA, first aid includes the following items: